Fourth Marx cabinet: Issues of foreign and domestic policy

 In light of the revelations that had brought down Marx's previous cabinet, the Reichswehr's leadership decided that it needed to cooperate more closely with the government.
-On 26 February 1927 it revealed to Marx and his cabinet its strategic vision and armament status, including the aspects that were illegal under the Treaty of Versailles.
+On 26 February 1927, it revealed to Marx and his cabinet its strategic vision and armament status, including the aspects that were illegal under the Treaty of Versailles.
 Marx agreed to keep the plans secret and to take responsibility for them as long as the Reichswehr remained willing to be open about its activities.
-In spite of the secretive nature of the cooperation, it was a step towards putting the civilian government more in control of the military.
+In spite of the secretive nature of the cooperation, it was a step towards putting the civilian government in more control of the military.

 Later in the year, a Berlin newspaper revealed a secret rearmament program that was uncovered during the bankruptcy proceedings of a film production company.
 Called the Lohmann Affair, it led to the dismissal of two high-ranking naval officials, including Hans Zenker, head of the German Navy, who had been at the 26 February meeting with the cabinet, and to the resignation of Reichswehr Minister Otto Gessler.
-As a result of the scandal, which the cabinet kept under wraps as much as it could, the government determined that in the future all secret military expenditures were to be dependent on governmental approval.
+As a result of the scandal, which the cabinet kept under wraps as much as it could, the government determined that in the future, all secret military expenditures were to be dependent on governmental approval.

 In foreign policy, the cabinet's main goal was the withdrawal of occupation forces from Rhineland, an issue that was a particularly high priority for the DNVP.
 In March 1927, French troops in the Saarland were replaced by a railway protection force, but the DNVP remained unhappy with Foreign Minister Gustav Stresemann's policy of waiting and compromising.
 In the fall, in fulfilment of a promise first made in 1925, occupying forces in the Rhineland were reduced by about 10,000 men.
 Most Germans viewed the step unfavourably because it had been delayed too long and was inadequate in scope.
 There was little prospect for further reductions, since France saw the troops as its guarantee for German adherence to the terms of the Treaty of Versailles in other matters such as reparations payments.